 Earlier on the story, when Wellesley unleashes the tactical nuke equivalent of a Shut Up, Hannibal! to the cowardly Sir Henry Simmerson.

-In the TV version of Sharpe's Siege: Thanks to a plot of Ducos, Sharpe and co have to hold off an attack from the French in a fortress with its doors blown off and very little ammunition to fire their guns.
+In Sharpe's Siege: Thanks to a plot of Ducos, Sharpe and co have to hold off an attack from the French in a fortress with its doors blown off and very little ammunition to fire their guns.
 Needless to say they triumph, then rush back to confront the former commanding officer Colonel Bampfylde, who was admittedly tricked by Ducos but still abandoned the wounded and left them all to die.
 Captain Neil Palmer, one of the aforementioned wounded, bursts in during the midst of Bampfylde giving the 'good news' to Wellington, concisely summarizes what actually happened, and then:

 Wellington: Is that all, captain Palmer?